-New technologies and challenges made sure that a brand new Strategic Research Agenda was needed.
+New technologies and challenges created the need for a brand-new Strategic Research Agenda.
 In April 2016 the SRA 2016 was launched.

 The ECSEL-JU programme started with the merge of the previous ARTEMIS-JU and the ENIAC-JU in June 2014 and will finish in 2024.
 ARTEMIS Industry Association represents actors from the Embedded Intelligent Systems area.